golang/tools/gopls/doc/vim.md

     if not result or next(result) == nil then return end local actions = result[1].result
     if not actions then return end

-    local action = actions[1]
+    for _, action in ipairs(actions) do
+        -- we need to filter out the `kind = "refactor.rewrite"`, -- for example `fill_struct` which will cause annoying unexpected edits if action.kind == "source.organizeImports" then
             -- textDocument/codeAction can return either Command[] or CodeAction[].
 If it -- is a CodeAction, it can have either an edit, a command or both.
 Edits -- should be executed first.
             if action.edit or type(action.command) == "table" then
                 if action.edit then
                     vim.lsp.util.apply_workspace_edit(action.edit)
                 end
                 if type(action.command) == "table" then
                     vim.lsp.buf.execute_command(action.command)
                 end
             else
                 vim.lsp.buf.execute_command(action)
+            end
+        end
     end
   end
 EOF